 Test Your Throwing Skills

 This new take on the game of frisbee is great outdoor fun.
-It comes with a flying disc, custom-designed by Kanjam, and two portable goals which are cans.
+It comes with a flying disc, custom-designed by Kan Jam, and two portable can-shaped goals.
 Full instructions on how to play are included.

-Essentially, the object of the game is to get the frisbee in the can, either directly or deflected.
-Points are scored, depending on where you hit the can or if it goes in.
-I like that the cans are collapsible, so you can take it to the park, the beach or when camping or tailgating.
+The object of the game is to get the frisbee in the can, either directly or deflected.
+The points you score depend on where you hit the can or if it goes in.
+We like that the cans are collapsible, so you can take this game when you go camping, tailgating, to the park, or to the beach.